Yoko-cyer/T2A2_Marketplace-app/README.md

 ## Tech stack (e.g. html, css, deployment platform, etc)

-- THML
+- THML - for writing text
-- CSS/SCSS
+- CSS/SCSS - for styling
-- Javascript
+- Javascript - for movement in HTML file
+- Bootstrap 4 - for neat design
-- Ruby
+- Ruby - for programming language
-- Ruby on Rails
+- Ruby on Rails - for framework
-- Localhost servers
+- Localhost servers - for server
-- Postgresql
+- Postgresql - for database
-- Heroku
+- Heroku - for deployment
-- AWS S3
+- AWS S3 - for image upload

 # User stories
 - As one of the citizens on the earth, I want to contribute to a sustainable society by reducing food wastage.